frcdesign/FRCDesign.org/docs/learning-course/stage1/1A-onshapeFundamentals.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1a/exercises/e2/e2s1.webp" style="width:100%; data-description="1.
 Start by sketching the tubes on the right plane."">
       <figcaption>1.
-Start by sketching the tubes on the right plane.</figcaption>
+Start by sketching the tubes on the right plane.
+Positioning the origin horizontally in the center of the part studio enables mirroring the vertical tube from the left to the right using the front plane.</figcaption>
     </figure>
   </div>